Tosno: History

 The village of Tosno was first mentioned in Russian chronicles in 1500.
 It was a part of Vodskaya Pyatina, one of the five pyatinas into which Novgorod Lands were divided.
 In the course of the administrative reform carried out in 1708 by Peter the Great, Tosno was included into Ingermanland Governorate (known since 1710 as St. Petersburg Governorate).
 Its development in the 18th and 19th centuries was mainly due to its geographic location on the road between the two Russian capitals.
 From 1774, it was a station at the yam route.
 In 1849, the railway connecting Tosno with St. Petersburg and Chudovo opened.
 In the 19th century, Tosno was a part of Tsarskoselsky Uyezd (renamed in 1918 Detskoselsky Uyezd); the governorate was accordingly renamed Petrogradsky in 1913 and Leningradsky in 1924).

 On August 1, 1927, the uyezds were abolished and Kolpinsky District, with the administrative center in the town of Kolpino, was established.
 The governorates were also abolished and the district became a part of Leningrad Okrug of Leningrad Oblast.
 Tosno became a part of Kolpinsky District.
 On August 19, 1930, Kolpinsky District was abolished and Tosno became the administrative center of newly established Tosnensky District.
 On August 20, 1935, Tosno was granted urban-type settlement status.
 Between August 28, 1941 and January 26, 1944, during World War II, Tosno was occupied by German troops and largely destroyed, but rebuilt after the war.
 On February 1, 1963, Tosno was granted town status.

 Administrative and municipal status

 Within the framework of administrative divisions, Tosno serves as the administrative center of Tosnensky District.
 As an administrative division, it is, together with eighteen rural localities, incorporated within Tosnensky District as Tosnenskoye Settlement Municipal Formation.
 As a municipal division, Tosnenskoye Settlement Municipal Formation is incorporated within Tosnensky Municipal District as Tosnenskoye Urban Settlement.

 Economy

 Industry

 A plant owned by the Caterpillar in Tosno produces trucks for quarries.
 There are also several enterprises related to construction industry.

+After February 2022, as a result of sanctions against the Russian Federation, Caterpillar was forced to suspend production, then the plant was sold and converted to other production facilities.

+The same thing happened to the factory of the German Henkel concern, but the production of the same goods, but with different names, continued there.